rpdelaney/l4d2-tourney-rules/rules.md

 screenshots are recorded, un-corrupted, and submitted in a timely manner.

-Failure to submit demos or screenshots on the request of the staff will result, at minimum, in a zero score for any round for which they were not sumitted.
+Failure to submit demos or screenshots on the request of the staff will result, at minimum, in a zero score for any round for which they were not submitted.

 ### 6.5 Casting